njseeto/js-algorithms/problem-solving.md

 - Verify the problem and the probem inputs eg: whether an array of data is of a fixed length, if the order matters etc
 - Think about the problem and derive a verbal solution (this doesn't need to be the best or final solution).
 Experience and practice helps with this
 - Write down a first version in code (this could be pseudo-code)
+- The first version could be a simple, greedy approach (just ensure you verify the results / try different inputs)
 - Does this solution catch all the test cases?
 - Derive the time complexity for the solution and see if you can improve it eg: can you store intermediate values?